Why lens focal length matters in portrait photography

 In conclusion, focal length is a crucial component in portrait photography, directly influencing the final product’s aesthetic appeal.
 By selecting lenses with an optimal balance between compression and distortion, photographers can create images that flatter their subjects while maintaining a natural rendition of facial features.
 As technology continues to advance, the importance of focal length will remain a vital aspect of portait photography, allowing photographers to push the boundaries of artistic expression and capture stunning portraits that continue to inspire and captivate audiences.

-One thought on “Why lens focal length matters in portrait photography
+21 thoughts on “Why lens focal length matters in portrait photography

 • Finn